Photo from Canva

 Ensuring Pet Safety

-• If possible, arrange for a friend to assist with pet sitting to keep them comfortable or schedule a visit to doggie daycare.
+- If possible, arrange for a friend to assist with pet sitting to keep pets comfortable or schedule a visit to doggie daycare.

-• Offer sodas or at least water.
-You might consider bringing in lunch or ordering pizza for the moving crew.
+- Offer sodas or at least water.
+It's common to provide lunch or order pizza for the moving crew.

 Maintaining a Sense of Humor